Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (c) All pharmacies shall maintain an up-to-date training

-describing the duties and responsibilities of a registered pharmacy technician.
+describing the duties and responsibilities of a registered pharmacy technician and registered certified pharmacy technician.

 (d) All pharmacies shall create and maintain retrievable